Kirkwood rolls after Rosenqvist crashes out of Indy 500 - Speedcafe

 Ryan Hunter-Reay is the official leader but Pato O’Ward, back in fourth position in another McLaren entry, is the effective leader.

-Cars are now parked in pit lane, with 14 laps to go.
+Cars are now parked in pit lane, under red flag conditions, with 14 laps to go.

 According to one witness, the flying tyre hit a road car parked at the circuit.